Topological modular forms with level structure: decompositions and duality: -equivariant refinements

 \begin{remark} We can also apply the same methods to the kind of topological automorphic forms considered in \cite{H-L10b} and \cite{Law15}; in particular, it seems that we can recover the calculations of \cite[Section 12]{Law15}, at least after forcing the spectrum to be periodic.

-If we want to apply the same style of argument to topological automorphic forms of higher heights $n$, the crucial point to check is that for the given Shimura variety $\XX$, each locus $\XX^{[h]}$ of points of height $\geq h$ contains in each irreducible component a point of height $n$.
-It is not clear to the author, how generally this holds. \end{remark}
+If we want to apply the same style of argument to topological automorphic forms of higher heights $n$, the crucial point to check is that for the given Shimura variety $\XX$, each locus $\XX^{[h]}$ of points of height $\geq h$ contains in each irreducible component a point of height $n$: in \cite[Chapter 14]{B-L10} it is shown that completing at these points gives a map into a product of homotopy fixed points of Lubin--Tate spectra; if enough level is present these fit into the scope of Example \ref{exa:Lubin} and the assumption about irreducible components allows to apply Proposition \ref{prop:injective}.
+It is not clear to the author, how generally this assumption holds. \end{remark}